wpilibsuite/frc-docs/source/docs/software/actuators/pneumatics.rst

 Pressure Sensors
 ----------------

-To read the pressure stored in the pneumatic system, connecting an analog pressure sensor is possible.
+One can connect a pressure sensor to measure the pressure stored in a pneumatic system.
 These sensors connect to the Analog Input ports on the roboRIO, and can be read by the AnalogInput class in WPILib.
 .. tabs:

     .. code-tab:: java